 Teacher and Parent Meetings

-The Head of Year writes to parents of all boys about three weeks in to the term to check that all is well and a Parents’ Evening for all Third Year parents is held in January.
+Form Tutors write to the parents of all boys about three weeks into the term to check that all is well.
+Parents have two opportunities to meet with their son’s Form Tutors during the autumn term.
+Firstly at a Pastoral Forum evening in September and then at a Parents’ Coffee Morning in October.
+In order to meet subject teachers, Parents’ Evening for all Third Year parents is held in February.

 New Sixth Form pupils join tutor groups of around ten pupils.
 In September all new Lower Sixth boys come into School for the morning before the start of the autumn term.
 This induction morning involves meetings with the Head of Lower Sixth, Form Tutors and Heads of Department for each A Level subject option.
 Each new boy is also assigned a buddy in his Form to help him settle in and show him around the School.

 There is an early Parents’ Evening in September for all Lower Sixth parents to meet their son’s new tutor and in October the Head of Year will write to the parents of new Lower Sixth pupils to report on their progress both academically and in terms of settling in.
 A Parents’ Evening for all Lower Sixth parents is held in the spring term.